-In order for a health care organization to participate in and receive payment from the Medicare or Medicaid programs, it must meet the eligibility requirements for program participation, including a certification of compliance with the Conditions of Participation (CoPs) or Conditions for Coverage (CfCs), which are set forth in federal regulations.
-The certification is based on a survey conducted by a state agency on behalf of the federal government, the Centers for Medicare & Medicaid Services (CMS) or a national accrediting organization, such as The Joint Commission, that has been approved by CMS as having standards and a survey process that meets or exceeds Medicare’s requirements.
-Health care organizations that achieve accreditation through a Joint Commission deemed status survey are determined to meet or exceed Medicare and Medicaid requirements.
+In order for a health care organization to participate in and receive federal payment from Medicare or Medicaid programs, one of the requirements is that a health care organization meet the government requirements for program participation, including a certification of compliance with the health and safety requirements called Conditions of Participation (CoPs) or Conditions for Coverage (CfCs), which are set forth in federal regulations.
+The certification is achieved based on either a survey conducted by a state agency on behalf of the federal government, such as the Centers for Medicare & Medicaid Services (CMS), or by a national accrediting organization, such as The Joint Commission, that has been approved by CMS as having standards and a survey process that meets or exceeds Medicare’s requirements.
+Health care organizations that achieve accreditation through a Joint Commission “deemed status” survey are determined to meet or exceed Medicare and Medicaid requirements.

 - Advanced diagnostic imaging services

-- Durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) providers
+- Durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) suppliers

 CMS oversight of accrediting organizations

-CMS conducts complaint investigations and random validation surveys of Joint Commission accredited and deemed organizations.
-In addition, The Joint Commission provides CMS with a listing of, and related documentation for, deemed organizations receiving decisions of accreditation with follow-up survey, contingent accreditation, preliminary denial of accreditation, and denial of accreditation.
-The Joint Commission also provides accreditation decision reports for deemed organizations involved in CMS validation surveys and any other deemed status survey report requested by CMS.
+CMS conducts complaint investigations and random validation surveys of Joint Commission accredited organizations that have deemed status.
+In addition, The Joint Commission provides CMS with a listing of, and related documentation for, deemed organizations receiving decisions of accreditation with follow-up survey, preliminary denial of accreditation, and denial of accreditation.
+The Joint Commission also provides accreditation decision reports for deemed organizations involved in CMS validation surveys and any other deemed status survey report when requested by CMS.

 Recognition for state licensure and certification